johannes-losert/csee4824-final-project/docs/Processor Notes.md

 ## Reservation Stations
 ### Notes
-- Tracks instructions that have been dispatched but not yet issued
+- Tracks the status of functional units, assigned to instructions that have been dispatched (but maybe not yet issued)
 - Maps instruction number to functional unit, result PR tag, and both operand PR tags
 - Member instructions have a functional unit assigned, but are waiting on the PR